-During Fall 2020, join us for interactive, virtual programs for students K-12, and bring the collection into your classroom!
+During Winter/Spring 2021, join us for interactive, virtual programs for students K-12, and bring the collection into your classroom!
 We are now offering virtual and in-person options.
 These thematic classes are taught by museum educators via Zoom, and are free of charge.
 Registration is required.
 For questions or to schedule your experience, please email us at: firstname.lastname@example.org.

 The museum’s education department collaborates with teachers to provide inquiry-based programs that explore folk art and the work of self-taught artists in all its forms, in order to deepen and enrich PreK–12 classroom learning and to foster curiosity and critical thinking.

 All programs are thematic, interactive, and led by experienced museum educators.
 Our discussion-driven school programs often incorporate gallery sketching, music and movement activities, as well as hands-on work with the Museum’s Touch Collection.
 Through careful examination of the artists’ ideas, materials, and processes, students consider how art can reflect a time, place, person, or community.
 School programs use works of art in the Museum’s collection and exhibitions to establish a forum for discussion and exchange—learning from the objects and one another.